 - spinal muscular atrophy – a condition involving muscle weakness and progressive loss of movement

-- sickle cell anaemia – a condition that causes a shortage of normal red blood cells
+- sickle cell disease – a condition that causes a shortage of normal red blood cells

-- polycystic kidney disease – a condition that causes fluid-filled sacs called cysts to develop in the kidneys
+- autosomal dominant polycystic kidney disease – a condition that causes fluid-filled sacs called cysts to develop in the kidneys

 Genetic screening can also be used to check if someone carries a particular gene that increases their risk of developing a genetic condition.